jim-g-n/mismatched_data_cleaning/README.md

 - joblib=1.3.2

 The experiments for a given dataset (AirBnB or USCensus) can be reproduced as follows:
-1. Create the cleaned training and test data splits using the **dataset**_data_cleaning Jupyter notebook.
+1. Create the cleaned training and test data splits using the '*dataset*_data_cleaning' Jupyter notebook.
-2. Train the different models on the cleaned training data using the **dataset**_model_fitting Jupyter notebook.
+2. Train the different models on the cleaned training data using the '*dataset*_model_fitting' Jupyter notebook.
-3. Test the trained models on the different cleaned test data using the **dataset**_model_inference Jupyter notebook.
+3. Test the trained models on the different cleaned test data using the '*dataset*_model_inference' Jupyter notebook.

 ## Analysis